-For an ultra savory breakfast treat, try topping toasted rustic Italian bread with Sherried mushrooms and eggs.
+For an ultra savory breakfast treat, try topping toasted rustic bread with Sherried mushrooms and eggs.
 This Spanish style eggs and toast breakfast with mushrooms comes together easily for a feel-special breakfast experience.

 This recipe was first published May, 2011 and updated December, 2020 with new photos.